Fashion Marketing MA

 You'll get a grounding in essential marketing tools, techniques and theories including social media marketing and analytics.
 You'll also focus on the specific mechanics and workings of the fashion industry by studying topics such as fashion branding and fashion entrepreneurship.

 You'll have opportunities to go on an international study trip and get valuable experience working on live marketing campaigns with local, national or international organisations.
-You could also do an optional 6-month work placement at the end of the course.
+You could also do an optional six-month work placement or professional experience module at the end of the course.

 When you graduate, you'll be ready to work in many areas of the fashion and marketing industries, in organisations of all sizes.